dnguy634/CS10C/README.md

-#  CS10C, an introduction to data structures and algorithms course.
+#  CS10C, Introduction to Data Structures and Algorithms.
 Through my past labs and programs, I've demonstrated my ability to understand and implement various data structures as well as their interrelations.